Exams -> Veterinary Exams

 NOTE re: Temporary Permits

 A Temporary Permit can be issued to a qualified applicant who has applied to sit for the NC State Exam.
 This permit allows an individual to obtain a certificate to practice veterinary medicine under the supervision of a NC licensed veterinarian while awaiting their scheduled test date.
+Please keep in mind that the Temporary Permit cannot be processed until all required documents have been received for the State Exam.

 Temporary Permit Application